 {362}

-old was founded on deliverance and calling from the midst of, and maintained separation amongst, the heathen which surrounded them, so the church&#8217;s unity was based on the power of the Holy Ghost come down from heaven, separating a peculiar people out of the world to Christ, and dwelling amongst them*;* God Himself thus dwelling and walking in them.
+old was founded on deliverance and calling from the midst of, and maintained separation amongst, the heathen which surrounded them, so the church's unity was based on the power of the Holy Ghost come down from heaven, separating a peculiar people out of the world to Christ, and dwelling amongst them; God Himself thus dwelling and walking in them.
 For there is one Spirit, and one body, as we are called in one hope of our calling.
 Indeed, the very name of Holy Spirit implies it; for holiness is separation from evil.
 Whatever failure, moreover, there may be in attainment, the principle and measure of this separation is necessarily the light, as God is in the light; the way into the holiest being made manifest, and the Holy Ghost comes down thence to dwell in the church below, and so in power of heavenly separation, because the indwelling centre and power of unity (just as the Shekinah in Israel), He establishes the holiness of the church and its unity in its separation to God, according to His own nature, and the power of that presence.
 Such is the church, and such is true unity.
 Nor can the saint recognise, intelligently, any other, though he may own desires and efforts after good in that which is short of it.

 Here I might close my remarks, having developed the great, though simple, principle, flowing from the very nature of God, that separation from evil is His principle of unity.
 But a difficulty collateral to my main object and subject presents itself.
 Supposing evil introduces itself into this one body so formed actually on earth, does the principle still hold good?
 How then can separation from evil maintain unity?
 And here we can touch on the mystery of iniquity.
 But this principle, flowing from the very nature of God, that He is holy, cannot be set aside.
 Separation from evil is the necessary consequence of the presence of the Spirit of God under all circumstances as to conduct and fellowship.
 But here there is a certain modification of it.
 The revealed presence of God is always judicial when it exists; because power against evil is connected with the holiness which rejects it.
-Thus in Israel God&#8217;s presence was judicial; His government was there, which did not allow of evil.
+Thus in Israel God's presence was judicial; His government was there, which did not allow of evil.
 So, though in another manner, it is in the church.
-God&#8217;s presence is judicial there&#8212;not in the world, save in testimony, because God is not yet revealed in the world; and hence it plucks up no tares out of that field.
+God's presence is judicial there -- not in the world, save in testimony, because God is not yet revealed in the world; and hence it plucks up no tares out of that field.
 But it judges them that are within.